Mike Bloomberg and Donald Trump’s shared love of executive power makes them strongman soulmates

 - Mike Bloomberg and President Trump have a lot in common, including a penchant for pushing executive power to its limits.

-- From the expansion of stop-and-first to his soda tax to the elimination of term limits, Bloomberg used his power as mayor to unilaterally push through all kinds of policies.
+- From the expansion of stop-and-frisk to his soda tax to the elimination of term limits, Bloomberg used his power as mayor to unilaterally push through all kinds of policies.

 - Also like Trump, Bloomberg has downplayed the actions of authoritarian leaders such as Chinese President Xi Jinping.